jamziesj/meoww/replit.md

 ### UI/UX Improvements (January 2025)
 - ✓ **Header Logo Fix**: Aligned Zip Glass logo to far left on desktop view
 - ✓ **Icon Updates**: Replaced Z icons on hero and about pages with new ziconlarge asset
-- ✓ **Glassmorphism Effects**: Updated About, Services, Fleet, and Dealership pages with rectangular glassmorphism overlays
+- ✓ **Glassmorphism Effects**: Updated About, Services, Fleet, and Dealership pages with localized glassmorphism overlays covering only text areas
 - ✓ **Content Cleanup**: Removed "Trusted by Omaha Drivers" text from all service pages (kept on home page only)
 - ✓ **Scroll Behavior**: ScrollToTop component ensures users start at page top when navigating
+- ✓ **Contact Page Banner**: Added professional contact banner image (contactusbanner_1753907528543.jpg)
+- ✓ **About Page Logo**: Moved Z icon logo from "Our Story" section to hero section above "About Zip Glass" title
+- ✓ **Services Page Content**: Updated hero text to emphasize Nebraska weather/road conditions and replacement costs

 ### Performance Optimization & Stability Measures (January 2025)
 - ✓ Lazy loading: Implemented for all images across the website (loading="lazy" for non-critical images)